DaisyDurand/Secure-Web-Design-Implementation/README.md

 5. Select the app.
 A menu of available options will appear on the left-hand side of the app.
 Select "Custom domains".
    This is where you will find your unique IP address.
 A free domain name has been created and the domain is now acessible on the internet.

-### Part 2 - This is Where The Container is Deployed on The Web App
+### Part 2 - Deployed The Container on The Web App

 **Note**: A Docker container was previously added to Docker Hub.

-1. Open Azure cloud Shell.
+1. Opened Azure cloud Shell.

 2. Configured the web app with the provided container.

 3. The container has been added and the domain is now accessible.

-### Part 3 - Designing The Web Application
+### Part 3 - Designed The Web Application

 1. SSH'd over to the container and accessed the HTML and CSS files to design the web page.